MrYsLab/telemetrix-rpi-pico/docs/pwm.md

     :param value_range: value range - 16 bits
 ```
 The Pico allows up to 16 GPIO pins to be assigned as PWM outputs.
 The **value_range**
 parameter is used to set how many bits represent the full voltage measurement.
-The
-larger the number, the larger the granularity.

 ## pwm_write